-The New Mexico Tech Extrasolar Spectroscopic Survey Instrument (NESSI) is a recently funded (09/2009) initiative at NMT to build a multi-object NIR spectrometer to be used at the Magdalena Ridge Observatory 2.4-meter telescope.
+The New Mexico Tech Extrasolar Spectroscopic Survey Instrument (NESSI) is a recently funded (09/2009) initiative at NMT to build a multi-object Near-infrared (NIR) spectrometer to be used at the Magdalena Ridge Observatory 2.4-meter telescope.
 The NESSI project’s funding comes from a combination of MRO’s PI, Van Romero, Vice-president of Research and Economic Development at NMT and NASA EPSCoR in NM at NMSU.
 We completed our Final Design Review with our JPL Collaborators in July, 2011 and have most of the components on order or in the lab right now.

 The current members of the NESSI team at NMT are: